DWV (group): Members

 Willam Belli (born June 30, 1982) is an American actor, drag queen, and singer-songwriter from Philadelphia, based in Los Angeles.
 She first gained fame for her recurring role as a transgender woman named Cherry Peck in Ryan Murphy's television series Nip/Tuck.
 Willam achieved further prominence as a contestant on the fourth season of RuPaul's Drag Race in 2012, but was disqualified in the "Frenemies" challenge episode, marking the show's first disqualification.
 In 2018, she appeared in the critically acclaimed film A Star Is Born.
 For her performance on the dark comedy web series EastSiders, she was nominated for a Daytime Emmy Award for Outstanding Supporting Actor in a Digital Daytime Drama Series.
 In June 2019, a panel of judges from New York magazine placed her ninth on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.

-Matthew Sanderson (born June 3, 1985), known mononymously as Detox, is an American drag queen and recording artist from Orlando, based in California.
+Deandra Sanderson (born June 3, 1985), known mononymously as Detox, is an American drag queen and recording artist from Orlando, based in California.
 Detox was a contestant on season five of RuPaul's Drag Race, placing fourth, and also competed on the second season of All Stars, placing as a runner-up.
 Detox has appeared in music videos with Ke$ha and Rihanna and is a member of Chad Michaels' Dreamgirls Revue, the longest-running female-impersonation show in California.
 In June 2019, a panel of judges from New York magazine placed her 14th on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.

 Vicky Vox is an American actor, drag queen, and singer-songwriter based in California.
 Vox is Detox's drag daughter.
 She is known for performing live instead of lip syncing.
 In 2015, she played a supporting role in the 2015 feature film Magic Mike XXL.
 She also has her own YouTube web series called The Vicky Vox Project, and has performed on stage in a London production of Little Shop Of Horrors.